 The spicy sauce usually contains gochujang which is a chili paste.
 But in this version, we will just use chili sauce as it is more common.

 Also, this is not a traditional dish.
 Traditionally, Koreans boil and make soups out of chicken.
-It was only in the 1970s that people saw the rise in fondness over crispy fried chicken.
+It was only in the 1970s that people saw the rise in fondness for crispy fried chicken.
 Then, in the 1980s, the addition of the sauce emerged.

 Nowadays, this snack is growing in popularity across South East Asia, in the US, and the rest of the world.